project-rig/rig-scp/README.md

 * Requests from the *request queue* and taken in order and transmitted to the machine.
 SCP packets awaiting a response are placed in an *outstanding queue* while an acknowledgement is awaited from the machine.
-* When an SCP acknowledgement arrives, a response is placed in a *response queue* where it is left up to the user's application to handle the response.
+* When an SCP acknowledgement arrives or a read/write completes, a callback will be called.
-  Responses are returned in approximately the order they are returned from the machine which may not match the order in which they are sent.
-* In the case of bulk read/write commands, multiple SCP packets may be used internally to complete the request however only a single request and response will be presented to the user.
+* In the case of bulk read/write commands, multiple SCP packets may be used internally to complete the request however only a single request need be presented by the user.
 * If an SCP acknowledgement does not arrive before a timeout occurs, the request packet will be retransmitted.
-If after a number of retransmission attempts no acknowledge is forthcoming, a failure message will be placed in the *response queue*.
+If after a number of retransmission attempts no acknowledge is forthcoming, a failure indication will be provided to the callback function.

 The end user is notably required to perform the following duties: